VolkOligarx/Avito-like-site__React-Redux/README.md

 ### Lng and environment: JS + React

+### To launch you will need instaled ##"Docker", if you didnt used it before -- install from official site using their instructions.
+Then using terminal open back-skyVito folder and type in terminal ##"docker-compose -f docker-compose-backend.yaml up -d".
+After first command typing -- type next one: ##"docker-compose -f docker-compose-backend.yaml up -d".
+After that you need to open in your browser ##"http://localhost:8090/", here will be your backend part.

-### To start type in console "npm install", then "npm start"
+### Then type in console ##"npm install", then ##"npm start"

 06.04.2023